-The transportation survey and interactive map closed for public comment on July 31, 2018.
-A total of 2,287 survey responses and 563 comments with 4,554 votes on the interactive mapping application were collected, totaling 7,404 public responses.
-The data collected through the two input tools was analyzed by WMPO staff and divided into three categories: potential projects, potential policy guidance, and comments requiring urgent addressing such as roadway potholes and missing signage.
-Survey responses were also analyzed by the modal subcommittees during the development of modal goals and objectives.
+The survey and interactive map closed for public comment on July 31, 2018.
+A total of 2,287 survey responses and 563 comments with 4,554 votes on the interactive map were collected, totaling 7,404 public responses.
+The data collected through the two input tools was analyzed by WMPO staff and divided into three categories: potential projects, potential policy guidance, and comments requiring urgent attention, such as roadway potholes and missing signage.
+Responses were also analyzed by the modal subcommittees during the development of modal goals and objectives.

-See page 24 for a summary of survey results.
+See pages 24-25 for a summary of survey results and map comments.